-The samurai were a warrior class in Feudal Japan.
-They had rose to prominence in the civil wars that desolated the Japanese islands during the Sengoku Period (“Age of warring states”), lasting from 1467 till 1600.
-The samurai owned small portions of land, called fiefs, and had peasants working them.
-In turn, the samurais served a daimyō (a feudal noble lord), pledging their loyalty to them, in exchange of payment and protection.
+The samurai were a warrior class in Feudal Japan, whom rose to prominence in the civil wars that desolated the Japanese islands during the Sengoku Period (“Age of warring states”), lasting from 1467 till 1600.
+The samurai owned small portions of land called fiefs, which had peasants working them, pretty much like feudal knights in Europe.
+In turn, the samurais served a daimyō (a feudal noble lord), who also belonged to the samurai class, pledging their loyalty in exchange for payment and protection.

-The samurai were specialists in the art of war, and had a strict code of honour and loyalty, called Bushidō (the way of warriors).
-In addition to, they were the only class in Japan allowed to carry weapons, usually their two characteristic swords.
+The samurai were specialists in the art of war, and possessed a strict code of honour and loyalty known as Bushidō (the way of warriors).
+In addition to, they were the only class in Japan allowed to carry weapons, usually in the form of their two characteristic swords.

-Everything changed for the samurai in 1600, when the daimyō Ieyasu Tokugawa seized the pinnacle of military strength in Japan, and was appointed Shōgun by the Emperor.
-Shōgun was the equivalent of Generalissimo, a sort of a military dictator running the country, as the Emperor was seen as a divine figure, too pure to be concerned with the wordly events outside his palace in Kyoto.
+The golden age for the samurai ended in 1600, when the daimyō Ieyasu Tokugawa seized the pinnacle of military strength in Japan and was appointed Shōgun, by the Emperor.
+Shōgun was the equivalent of Generalissimo, a sort of a military dictator, since the Emperor was seen as a divine figure, too pure to be concerned with the wordly events outside his palace, in Kyoto.

-In 1603 the Edo Period was inaugurated, named after the city of Edo (modern day Tokyo), and which saw the samurai recycled into bureaucrats.
-Around 6-7% of Japan’s population during the Edo period, were samurai, and many served in towns and castles, as officers collecting taxes and keeping local order.
-Many others sat idle scratching their b**** but still wealthy.
-Japan was at peace, but their code of honour begun to be discouraged by the Tokugawa authorities, who saw in their duels and brawls, a challenge to their order.
+Named after the city of Edo (modern Tokyo), in 1603 the Edo Period was inaugurated, which saw the samurai recycled into bureaucrats.
+Around 6-7% of Japan’s population during the Edo period were samurai, and many served in towns and castles, acting as public officers who collected taxes and kept local order.
+Many others saw these jobs unbecoming and sat idle, but still remained overall wealthy.
+Japan was at peace but their code of honour begun to be discouraged by the Tokugawa authorities, who saw in their duels and brawls a challenge to the public order.

-Since the 17th century, Japan had been isolated, apart from a small trade exchange with Dutch merchants, Korea, and the Ryukyu Islands.
-Dealings with Christian countries had been seen as harmful, due to their attempts to convert the Japanese, and thus developed a feeling of aversion towards the barbarians.
-That’s how they called us (reasonably enough).
+Since the 17th century Japan had remained isolated, bar a small trade exchange with Dutch merchants, Korea, or the Ryukyu Islands.
+Dealings with the Christian countries was seen as harmful, due to their attempts to convert the Japanese peasants, and thus the Tokugawa shogunate developed a feeling of aversion towards the so-called barbarians from the west.

-In 1853, American Naval officer Commodore Mathew Perry, appeared in Edo Bay, and threatened to fire his ship guns if Japan didn’t open its ports to trade with them.
-And he fulfilled his promise of aggressive trade, oh yes he did.
-Lacking the deadly western guns, the Tokugawa authorities saw the futility of opposing, and acquiesced to the US bullies.
-Soon, other Western powers blackmailed Japan into signing trade agreements too.
+In 1853 American naval officer, Commodore Mathew Perry, appeared in Edo Bay at the head of a squadron, and threatened to fire his guns if Japan didn’t open its ports to trade with them.
+Lacking the capacity to oppose the modern guns, the Tokugawa authorities saw the futility of opposing and acquiesced to the demands.
+Soon enough other Western powers followed suit and blackmailed Japan into signing similar trade agreements.

-These agreements were extremely profitable to the western Imperialists, but not that much for Japan, who had to endure some humiliating impositions.
-One that sparked much resentment, was that foreigners trading in Japan were above the Shōgun’s law, and could only be trialled by foreign judges, under foreign laws.
-A concept known as extraterritoriality.
-Many Japanese blamed the Shōgun, and rallied around the figure of the Emperor against the foreigners, and the servile Tokugawa.
-Many samurais among their ranks, soon found themselves dusting-off their blades after 250 years of inactivity, often using violent action and political assassination to promote change.
+These agreements were extremely profitable to the western powers but not so much for Japan, who had to endure humiliating impositions.
+One that sparked much resentment was that foreigners trading in Japan were above the Shōgun’s law, and could only be trialled by foreign judges under foreign law.
+This concept is known as extraterritoriality.
+Many Japanese blamed the Shōgun for their weakness and rallied around the figure of the Emperor against the foreigners.
+After 250 years of more-or-less peaceful idleness, samurais in both sides, shogunate and pro-emperor, found themselves dusting-off their rusty blades, often using violent action and political assassination to further their goals.

-Thousands of Tokugawa loyalists fled to the northern island of Hokkaido, and established the Ezo Republic, which recalls a banana republic, right?
-The Meiji Government was of the same mind, and after wiping them in the battle of Hakodate, the war ended.
-The Meiji Restoration, and the twilight of the samurai, had begun.
+Thousands of Tokugawa loyalists fled to the northern island of Hokkaido were they established the Ezo Republic.
+The new Meiji government would have none of it, and after defeating them in the battle of Hakodate, the war finally ended.
+The Meiji Restoration and the twilight of the samurai, had begun.

 #3 How long did the samurais last?

-The Meiji government begun their spectacular and successful political career, by forsaking their promise of kicking the foreigners out of Japan.
-The country was already snowballing into modernisation, and there was no way back from it.
-A feudal kingdom was to be turned into a nation.
-The domains were re-structured into prefectures, and daimyōs were compensated by their loss of status and lands, with lucrative positions in the new administration.
+The Meiji government begun their rule by turning their back on the promises of kicking the foreigners out of the country.
+Japan was already up to knees in modernisation and it made no sense to turn away from it, notwithstanding the need for foreign gunpower to fight off the foreigners.
+The feudal kingdom was gradually turned into a nation, with the domains re-structured into prefectures and daimyōs compensated by their loss of status and lands with lucrative positions in the new administration.

 Some decided to co-opt and find a new place in the Meiji Japan, but others, inseparable from their traditions, chose the way of the sword one last time.